jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/jbsouthe/AppDynamics-Statistical-Dynamic-Service)
 [Github Link To This Repo](https://github.com/jbsouthe/AppDynamics-Statistical-Dynamic-Service)

-This extension allows the AppDynamics Java Agent to decide on startup whether or not it should send metrics to the controller.
+This extension allows the AppDynamics Java Agent to decide on startup whether it should send metrics to the controller.
 In very large tiers, this data is not needed because a sample can be used to estimate actual metrics and support higher agent loads.

 ![crude diagram](doc-images/overview.png)

 This plugin is in BETA and not supported by AppDynamics, please report any issues to this github repository and our team will respond as soon as possible.
-Thanks, John

 ## Theory of Operation "how does it work"